prowe/lucene-meds/README.md

 There are a few downsides to consider:
 - An update requires a deployment, so this solution requires a CI/CD pipeline that can be executed faster than the need to update the data.
-- The dataset has to be reasonably small, a few MB is fine, a few GB will make the container much pretty big.
+- The dataset has to be reasonably small, a few MB is fine, a few GB will probably make the container to big.

 In order to support the full text search, I am going to leverage [Apache Lucene](https://lucene.apache.org).
 This is the open source project that backs ElasticSearch so it has a long track record for full text search.
+If you are new to full text search in general or Lucene based solutions specifically the [Lucene documentation](https://lucene.apache.org/core/9_4_2/index.html) has a good overview.
 Since it is a Java library, we're going to use Java to build our container.

 1. Initialize a new Spring Boot project using the [Spring Initialzr](https://start.spring.io).